Qualytics/userguide/docs/container/data-preview.md

 # Data Preview

-The "Data Preview" section in the platform provides users with a streamlined preview of specific container data, offering direct insights into its structure and contents.
+The `Data Preview` section in the platform provides users with a streamlined preview of specific container data, offering direct insights into its structure and contents.
 This feature streamlines workflow processes and empowers users to make confident, data-driven decisions.

 `Data preview` is dedicated to displaying a concise yet comprehensive preview of container data, facilitating various tasks such as debugging quality checks and data analysis.
 It enhances the user experience by offering a grid view that showcases a maximum of 100 rows from the container's source records.